x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/exchange-2013-and-2010-hybrid/hybrid-management.md

 > [!IMPORTANT]
 > If you want to access the EAC using an account with a mailbox located on an Exchange 2010 Mailbox server (such as a domain administrator account), you must use the following address in your browser to access the EAC: > https://_\<FQDN of Exchange 2013 Client Access server\>_/ECP?ExchClientVer=15

 You access the Exchange Online organization in the EAC by selecting the Office 365 cross-premises navigation tab.
 The cross-premises navigation allows you to easily switch between your Exchange Online and your on-premises Exchange organizations.
 If you've configured a hybrid deployment, selecting the tab allows you to manage the Exchange Online organization and recipient objects.
-If you don't have an Exchange Online organization, selecting the Microsoft 365 or Office 365 link will direct you to the Microsoft 365 or Office 365 sign-up page.
+If you don't have an Exchange Online organization, selecting the Office 365 link will direct you to the sign-up page.

 For more information about the EAC, see [Exchange admin center in Exchange 2013](https://docs.microsoft.com/exchange/exchange-admin-center-in-exchange-2013-exchange-2013-help).